 If you are ever in Viet Nam, you need to visit the Caodaist temple in Tay Ninh.
 It is like no other.
 Its architectural set-up is truly a work of art.
 The outside walls are painted with dazzling colors and embellished with symbolic designs and sculptures.
-The top of the front entrance is adorned with an eye and rays, which represent wisdom, awareness and spiritual light pouring out onto the world.
+The top of the front entrance is adorned with an eye and rays, representing wisdom, awareness, and spiritual light pouring out onto the world.

-The Vietnam Caodaist Temple is a work of art that is magnificent in each and every way.
+The Vietnam Caodaist Temple is a work of art that is magnificent in every way.

 He was told that in order to spread world peace and harmony, he needed to integrate the good elements of all religions into one.

-In addition to spreading world peace and harmony, the basic principles are for humanity to attain spiritual growth and end the continuous cycle of reincarnation.
+In addition to spreading world peace and harmony, the basic principles are for humanity to attain spiritual growth and end the continuous reincarnation cycle.

-This religion consists of one God, an earth goddess and an array of saints who are the assistants of God.
+This religion consists of one God, an earth goddess, and an array of saints who are God's assistants.
 It preaches love and compassion for all.
-Furthermore, it teaches that man is inherently good and killing is wrong.
+Furthermore, it teaches that man is inherently good, and killing is wrong.
 Due to the latter belief, many Caodaists were persecuted during the Viet Nam conflict.

-Caodaism was officially recognized in 1925, and continues to grow strong with 400 hundred temples and approximately 2 million followers.
-It is the third largest religion in Vietnam.
+Caodaism was officially recognized in 1925.
+It continues to grow stronger, with 400 hundred temples and approximately 2 million followers.
+It is the third-largest religion in Vietnam.